Homeschool in the Forest!

 Registration for 2025-26 now open!

-The K-2nd grade program has drop-off class options available on Monday-Thursday for the full school year (Sept. - May) to support your homeschool journey.
-Nature Club is an afternoon drop-off program open to K-2nd graders, which you can join as a stand alone class in the afternoons or add as an extension of the regular day.
-The monthly K-5th Forest Fridays program has drop-off class options for ten (10) Friday classes (one per month, Sept.
-2025 - June 2026).
-Read on for detailed information about each program.
+The K-2nd full year program has drop-off class options available on Monday-Thursday for the full school year (Sept. - May) from 9-1 p.m.
+The Afternoon Nature Club is a drop-off program open to K-2nd graders from 1-3 p.m., so your child can join as a stand alone class in the afternoons or add the club as an extension of the regular day (extending the day from 9-3 p.m.).

 Note: Enrollment in the K- 2nd Full-Year program requires a commitment for the full school year.
 View current pricing here.
 If you must cancel your enrollment early, you are responsible for the balance of your registration until another child can fill the spot.
 Open enrollment is first come, first serve.
 A tour is strongly suggested before enrolling in any of our programs and may be required in order to access certain registration pages.